justusip/iot-smart-clock-workshop/step_8/readme.md

    URL: `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
 4. Click the "OK" button.
 5. Go to Tools > Board > Boards Manager.
-6. Search for "ESP32" and click the "Install" button for the "ESP32 by Espressif Systems" board
+6. Search for "ESP32".
+7. Click on the "esp32" board.
+8. Click the "Install" button.
-7. Wait for the installation to complete.
+9. Wait for the installation to complete.
+10. Close the Boards Manager window.

 ### 8.3.
 Installing Adafruit_NeoMatrix Library

 1. Go to Sketch > Include Library > Manage Libraries.
-2. In the Library Manager, search for "Adafruit_NeoMatrix".
+2. Search for "Adafruit_NeoMatrix".
 3. Click on the "Adafruit_NeoMatrix" library.
-4. Select the latest version of the library (if multiple versions are available).
-5. Click the "Install" button.
+4. Click the "Install" button.
+5. If a window appears asking you to install dependencies, click "Install All".
 6. Wait for the installation to complete.
+7. Close the Library Manager window.

 ### 8.4.
 Uploading your first sketch to ESP32